io7lab/io7-platform-cloud/doc/2-build-an-automation.md

 ---

-## 7 · Move the rule to an Edge Server
+## Step 7 · Move the rule to an Edge Server

 Everything so far decides in the cloud.
 Cut the internet and the switch stops working.